 2017: In the rhythm of Vienna

 At first glance, Vienna stands above all for classical music, which 10,000 music lovers can enjoy 'live' every evening.
 The Vienna Philharmonic, which was founded 175 years ago (special exhibition at the House of Music!), and the Vienna Boys' Choir, which has been active since 1498, are international showpieces.
-The University of Music and Performing Arts Vienna – a first-class, international institutions for musicians – celebrates 200 years in 15 June, among other things with a huge music festival, the "Aufspiel".
+The University of Music and Performing Arts Vienna – a first-class, international institutions for musicians – celebrates 200 years in 15 June.

 The Vienna State Opera, Musikverein and Konzerthaus are mandatory items on the agendas of many visitors to Vienna.
 Music fans will also find things of interest at Mozarthaus Vienna or on the musical stages.